Aerial Photography Collection Details

 Brubaker Aerial Surveys/Delano Aerial Surveys/Northern Light Studio

 The UO Libraries acquired the film and prints collection of Northern Light Studio, formerly Delano Aerial Surveys, formerly Brubaker Aerial Surveys.
 These three successive companies were flying aerial photography of Oregon and Washington for around 80 years.
 Prints in our collection date back to the 1940s.
-During the 1980s to the early 2000s, the comapny flew detailed aerial photography of the Portland area every couple of years.
+During the 1980s to the early 2000s, the company flew detailed aerial photography of the Portland area every couple of years.
 This gives a unique, detailed inventory of development as it occurred.
 We also have extensive oblique (photographed from an angle, that is "bird's-eye" view) photography of the Portland area.

-WAC, Inc./Western Aerial Contractors
+WAC Corp./Western Aerial Contractors

 1996 Willamette River Flood